Tsiompanis/BasicNeuralNet/README.md

 #### How the "learningdata.nn" file works:

-In the first line of the learningdata you must state: How how large (N) your data set is (see example), how many inputs you give (I) and how many target outputs outputs you give (O).
+In the first line of the learningdata you must state: How large (N) your data set is (see example), how many inputs you give (I) and how many target outputs you give (O).

 The rest N lines contain inputs and outputs. **Example:**